crotchetycrow/eng110_devops/linux_distro.md

 - `sudo apt-get update` - Update

 - `sudo apt-get upgrade` - Upgrade
+- `sudo apt-get install` - Installs a package
+- `systemctl status package_name` - Checks the status of the package
 - `uname` - Who am I (which machine am I using)
   - `uname -a` - More detail on who I am
 - `pwd` - Where am I